Engaging And Enabling Your Organisation With High-quality Supplier Data

 There is a reason for the data flow and why you see P2P or supplier network solutions normally receive data from the ERP first.
 It’s because they need a transactional supplier record to reconcile purchase orders and invoices back to the ERP.
 If they didn’t do this, then interfaces for purchase orders and invoices would fail.

 This approach is unsuitable for centralised supplier data management because you only want to work on a single record and the system should be keeping the other records and information in sync.
-You don’t want three records in your centralised solution.
+Instead, organizations should invest in supplier master data management software.

 Data governance workflow